 Curry Students: The closest Coastline Library to the Curry Campus is Chetco Community Public Library at 405 Alder Street.
-You have access to SWOCC Library's physical collection through the Coastline online catalog, and you can order SWOCC Library items for pick-up at Chetco.
+You have access to SWOCC Library's physical collection through the Coastline online catalog, and you can order SWOCC Library items for pick-up at Chetco or any other Coastline library.
 Additionally, you also have access to the SWOCC Library databases mentioned above.
 Please email the librarian at noelle.ebert@socc.edu for any questions or comments.
 We would love to hear from you and learn how we can better support our Curry students!